-In fiscal 2020, the Compensation Committee retained Semler Brossy to provide advice regarding our executive compensation program.
+In fiscal 2021, the Compensation Committee retained Semler Brossy to provide advice regarding our executive compensation program.
 Pursuant to this engagement, Semler Brossy performed the following projects for the Compensation Committee:

-- assisted in the development of the compensation peer group that we use to understand market competitive compensation practices; - provided compensation data and analysis of our executive compensation program, comparing our program to those of companies in our compensation peer group; and - advised on trends and developments relating to executive compensation.
+- assisted in the development of the compensation peer group that we use to understand market competitive compensation practices; - provided compensation data and analysis of our executive compensation program, comparing our program to those of companies in our compensation peer group; provided perspective on pay recommendations and adjustments for the executive officers; and - advised on trends and developments relating to executive compensation.